- Search The Registry

 McShann's band toured regularly, although it was on hiatus while he served in the army in 1943 and 1944.
 After World War II, his band played often at the Savoy and other clubs on 52nd Street in New York.
-He led a small group with Jimmy Witherspoon in California toward the end of the decade.
+He led a small group with Jimmy Witherspoon in California toward the decade's end.
 He returned to Kansas City in 1950, studied at the Conservatory of Music, and toured with his trio and small groups.
-He was elected to the Kansas City Hall of Fame in 1971 and on March 3, 1979 was declared "Jay McShann Day" in Missouri by a proclamation from the Governor's Office.
+He was elected to the Kansas City Hall of Fame in 1971 and, on March 3, 1979, was declared "Jay McShann Day" in Missouri by a proclamation from the Governor's Office.

 He has received numerous other awards, including the Jazz Oral History Award from the Rutgers Institute of Jazz Studies, the 1982 Jazz Master Award from the Afro-American Museum in Philadelphia, the Kansas City Jazz Heritage Award, and the Jazz Era Pioneer award from the National Association of Jazz Educators.
 He has conducted workshops at many colleges and universities, including those in Lincoln (Nebraska), Bella Vista (Arkansas), Oklahoma City, New York University, Manhattan (Kansas), and the University of Missouri in Kansas City.

 If the 1930s Kansas City sound is associated with rollicking boogie-woogie and full-throttle swing, then pianist Jay "Hootie" McShann is its greatest living proponent.
 He was also recognized as an early employer of Charlie Parker.

 McShann recorded and played in clubs, concert halls, and festivals worldwide.
 Usually leading small groups, his piano style was infused with a percussive take on the blues, and his singing had a warm quality.